vivekmunde/react-pub-sub/README.md

     }

     // Note:
-    // Using HOC `withSubscribe` removes the need of above unsubscribe implementation, which is explained in the later section.
+    // Using HOC `withSubscribe` or hook `useSubscribe` removes the need of above unsubscribe implementation, which is explained in the later sections.
   }

   render() {